Newport, Washington: History

 The museum grounds contain three historic log cabins relocated and reconstructed from their original sites, a collection of farming and logging tools, a replica logging camp bunkhouse, and a Burlington Northern caboose.

 The museum complex also includes the Stuart B. Bradley Memorial Building, completed in 1994, which provides space for a research library and community use.

 It was named in honor of Stuart B. Bradley, a longtime local historian and supporter of the Historical Society.
 U.S. House Speaker Tom Foley attended the building’s dedication.

 On July 14, 2015, an explosion took place at Zodiac Aerospace.
 Five people were injured, and people were urged to stay at least 2000 feet from the facility.

 In 2024, the local Vullo Bat Company became MLB certified, with the Seattle Mariners using their bat model in the 2025 MLB season.

+In February 2026, the City of Newport reported that it had lost approximately $330,000 in municipal funds through a sophisticated online fraud scheme.
+According to city officials, scammers impersonated the Association of Washington Cities, the city’s insurance provider, and directed funds to a fraudulent account.
+Mayor Keith Campbell stated that the city became aware of the incident on February 11 and notified local law enforcement and the Federal Bureau of Investigation.
+City officials said there was no evidence that residents’ personal information had been compromised and that the incident appeared limited to municipal financial transactions.

+The matter remained under investigation by local and federal authorities in the months following the incident.
+City officials stated that Newport was exploring possible insurance claims and recovery options while reviewing internal financial controls and implementing additional safeguards for electronic payments and vendor verification procedures.

+In April 2026, the city announced that approximately 75% of the $336,588 stolen would be covered by the Association of Washington Cities’ Risk Management Service Agency.
+By June 2026, the insurer agreed to cover the remaining $84,147, meaning the city would receive reimbursement for the full amount lost in the fraud.
+City officials said the reimbursement followed additional documentation and verification of the city’s compliance with required training and procedures.

+The investigation into the fraud itself was being conducted by the Liberty Lake Police Department, while city officials also reviewed staff practices and financial policies and procedures.
+In the aftermath, Newport implemented additional financial controls, including a standard operating procedure for council-member review of city bills, invoices, claims, payroll records and registers.
+The city also underwent a change in its clerk-treasurer position following the retirement of longtime Clerk-Treasurer Nickole North in April 2026.